joshnatis/eufx/README.md

   * Most of them compress the images to shit, so they won't work.
   * Use ImageMagick's `convert` utility: `convert -compress none input.pgm output.pgm`

+_eufx: put me in your PATH! let's be friends :D_

 ## Available Filters
 * reflect
 * rotate